Acadians Who Found Refuge in Louisiana, February 1764-early 1800s

 Area church and civil records make it difficult to link some Bujoles with known lines of the family on the river:

 Joseph Bujole died at Ascension in February 1806.
-The priest who recorded his burial did not give Joseph's parents' names or say how old he was at the time of his death.
+The priest who recorded the burial did not give Joseph's parents' names or say how old he was at the time of his death.

-Auguste Bujole married Amerante Bujole.
+Auguste Bujole married Amérante Bujole, place and date unrecorded.
 Their daughter Marie Zuma died in Ascension Parish, age 3, in June 1818.

 LOUISIANA: WESTERN SETTLEMENTS

-In the late 1770s, a Bugeaud from the river crossed the Atchafalaya Basin to the Atakapas District and established a western branch of the family.
+In the late 1770s, a Bugeaud from the river crossed the Atchafalaya Basin to the Attakapas District and established a western branch of the family.
 The family's surname evolved into Bijeau/Bijeaux there.

 Augustin, elder son of Joseph Bugeaud, fils and Anne LeBlanc, born probably at Pigiguit in c1753, followed his family from Maryland to Louisiana in 1766.
-Augustin married Anne-Gertrude, daughter of fellow Acadian Joseph Landry, at St.-Jacques on the river in February 1774 and moved to the Atakapas District later in the decade.
+Augustin married Anne-Gertrude, daughter of fellow Acadians Joseph Landry and Marie-Josèphe Bourg, at St.-Jacques on the river in February 1774 and moved to the Attakapas District later in the decade.
 Augustin settled at L'Anse de la Pointe on upper Bayou Teche and established a western branch of the family there.
-In January 1801, Augustin remarried to Félicité, daughter of French Creole Francois Senetiere of St.-Charles des Allemands on the German Coast, at Atakapas.
+In January 1801, Augustin remarried to Félicité, daughter of French Creole François Senetiere of St.-Charles des Allemands on the German Coast, at Attakapas.
 Augustin died at his home at L'Anse de la Pointe in February 1822; the priest who recorded his burial said that Augustin was "age about 75 years" when he died, but he was closer to 69.
 His sons who married remained on upper Bayou Teche.

 1

-Auguste or Augustin, fils, by his first wife, born at Atakapas in March 1778, married Marie Marthe, daughter of fellow Acadian Joseph Castille and widow of Laurent Ducrest, at the St. Martinville church, St. Martin Parish, in May 1807.
-Augustin, fils died "at his home on Bayou Teche" in February 1824; he was 47 years old; his succession record was filed at the St. Martinville courthouse the month he died.
+Auguste or Augustin, fils, by his father's first wife, born at Attakapas in March 1778, married Marie Marthe, daughter of Joseph Castille and his Acadian wife Osite Landry and widow of Laurent Ducrest, at the St. Martinville church, St. Martin Parish, in May 1807.
+Augustin, fils died "at his home on Bayou Teche" in February 1824, age 47; his succession was filed at the St. Martinville courthouse the month he died.
 His line of the family probably died with him.

 2